Montoya/random-snap/README.md

 ✨  Done in 83.33s.
 ```

-If successful, you can visit your npm account dashboard and see your newly published Snap package.
+If successful, you can visit your npm account dashboard and see your newly published Snap package:

 <img src="tutorial-assets/tutorial-publish.png" width="492" height="184" alt="Published Snap">